Navinduv00/Navinduv00/README.md

 - 👋 Hi, I’m @Navinduv00
-- 👀 I’m interested in Front-End Development
+- 👀 I’m interested in Front-End/Full-Stack Development or Ui/Ux Engineering
 - 🌱 I’m currently learning at Informatics Institute of Technology (IIT)
 - 📫 You can reach me through
 -       LinkedIn - www.linkedin.com/in/navindu-perera